usmqe/usmqe-testdoc/system-integration/systemd/service.tendrl_server.elementary_check.rst

 Description
 ===========

-Elementary check of tendrl-apid, tendrl-node-agent and tendrl-monitoring-integration systemd service unit file.
+Elementary check of tendrl-api, tendrl-node-agent and tendrl-monitoring-integration systemd service unit file.
 This test case doesn't change any state in any way.

 Checks are based on: